Skip to Content

 This page shows death trends in Glasgow over 160 years.

-From the 1870s onward the crude death rate in Glasgow declined, falling from approximately 30 per 1,000 to below 15 per 1,000 by the mid 1940s.
+From the 1870s onward, the crude death rate in Glasgow declined, falling from approximately 30 per 1,000 to below 15 per 1,000 by the mid-1940s.
 The death rate increased again steadily between the early 1950s and the late 1980s before returning to a downward trend.
-In 2020 there was a sharp increse in the crude death rate due to the impact of the Covid-19 pandemic, which reached Scotland in early 2020.
-The mortality rate reduced slightly in 2021.
+In 2020 there was a sharp increase in the crude death rate due to the impact of the COVID-19 pandemic, which reached Scotland in early 2020.
+The mortality rate reduced to pre-pandemic levels by 2022.

 The crude death rate is the number of deaths in the city divided by the city's population multiplied by 1,000 and does not take account of the age structure of the population.
 Crude death rates should not be used to compare health between different places.